 The exceptions are those representatives of God like Moses, Elijah and John, who appeared in earthly forms in order to teach us love for God.
 But we see clearly that Jesus and the Pharisee teachers did teach reincarnation - what Jesus calls the "resurrection of the dead."

-The doctrine of the unseen soul
+What is the doctrine of the unseen soul?

 After all, the soul or spirit-person is invisible to the eyes.
 This is why we cannot find any physical element missing in a dead body.
 The body is now lifeless, with no personality after death.
 Yet all of the cells and organs - the brain, the heart, the liver and so on - are still there in the dead body.